Energy, Environment and Resources Intern

 The Energy, Environment and Resources Department is looking for a highly motivated, well organized and reliable individual who is looking to receive the benefit of training and work experience within one of the world’s foremost institutes for the study of international relations.

-The placement would suit someone with a strong interest in, and some knowledge of, one of the following areas: climate change, food security, water security, the extractives sector or forest governance.
-We are looking for someone who is familiar with compiling, modelling and presenting data, and who has strong writing and IT skills (particularly Excel), as well as a keen eye for detail.
+The placement would suit someone with a strong interest in, and some knowledge of, one of the following areas: forest governance, sustainable development, climate change, food security, water security or the extractives sector.
+Applicants should have strong writing and IT skills (particularly Excel), as well as a keen eye for detail.
+Experience of compiling, modelling and presenting data would also be an advantage.

 The successful applicant will gain direct exposure to the work of a leading international affairs institute, and will have the opportunity to attend many of Chatham House’s workshops and other events.
 He or she will gain significant experience in research, writing, data analysis and event organization, and will benefit from direct involvement in a number of research projects across a range of topics.